johnmcfarlane/papers/c++/error-handling.md

 you are strongly advised to test your program code with sanitizers.
 Combined with the approaches detained in this document, this will lead to significantly less defective software without the necessity to compromise on safety or performance.

+If your toolchain provider doesn't provide sanitizers in its latests products,

 ### Don't Rely on Sanitizers Alone